AnomalyInnovations/serverless-bundle/README.md

       - isomorphic-webcrypto          # They'll be included in the node_modules/, more below
     forceExclude:                   # Don't include these in the package
       - chrome-aws-lambda             # Because it'll be provided through a Lambda Layer
+    excludeFiles: "**/*.test.ts"    # Exclude files from Webpack that match the glob
     fixPackages:                    # Include fixes for specific packages
       - "formidable@1.x"              # For ex, formidable@1.x doesn't work by default with Webpack
     copyFiles:                      # Copy any additional files to the generated package